vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 From 2025-01-17 to 2025-01-19, I did at-home jogging, due to a mix of cold weather and overall time constraints (no imminent scheduling issues).

+## 2025-01-21: skipping of all exercises except balance exercises

+On 2025-01-21, in preparation for the next day's blood draw, I skipped all exercises except balance exercises (standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed).